thyoondev/thyoondev/README.md

 ### Hi there👋
-I'm a web developer from the Republic of Korea, who loves open source, and is currently studying block chain in [codestates](https://www.codestates.com/)
+I'm a Blockchain Engineer from the Republic of Korea, who loves open source
 I love sharing my knowledge with others, and I do that through content creation on [my Blog](https://velog.io/@thyoondev) and Study Group.

 <!-- <a href="https://github.com/anuraghazra/github-readme-stats">